Imagine if you don't have to send a lot of CVs. You won't spend your days waiting to be called for job interviews.

 First, ask yourself, "What kind of job do I really want?
 How do I get it"

 Let's face it, no one knows 100% what they really want.
-(Nevermind jobs, ordering food is already hard.
+(Nevermind jobs, ordering food is hard enough.
 Haha.)

 Now is the time to use your investigative social media skill (read: stalking skill).
 Instead of stalking your ex, stalk the people who already made it and find out how they did it.
 Once you find the one thing you can see yourself doing for years, congrats!
 Treat yourself to your favorite thing as the real work is about to begin.